dopustim/stylelint-config/README.md

 ## About

-Visit the [StyleLint website](https://stylelint.io) to find out all rules and descriptions.
+Visit the [Stylelint website](https://stylelint.io) to find out all rules and descriptions.